Church Fenton Level Crossing Reduction

 A cleaner and quieter railway

-We are electrifying the railway between York and Leeds, and on to Manchester, meaning cleaner, greener and quieter electric trains for those living near the railway.
+We are electrifying the railway between York and Leeds, and on to Manchester.
+This means cleaner, greener and quieter electric trains for those living near the railway.

 Overhead high voltage lines increase the risk to high-sided vehicles and farm traffic, particularly at Poulters and Adamsons level crossings.
 For the safety of the public and passengers, it is important that these level crossings are replaced.
 There is also insufficient clearance for overhead lines beneath the existing footbridge.